 Diet prescriptions in CKD must be individualized; one size does not fit all.
 This module briefly reviews weight and calorie needs in CKD.
 Dietary reference intakes; nutrient content of food groups; and sources of sodium, potassium, phosphorus, and protein are reviewed.
 Population data is presented showing national trends in nutrient intakes and provides evidence that potassium should be restricted based on serum level, not eGFR.

 The Academy of Nutrition and Dietetics (AND) is offering continuing professional education credits for the five NKDEP modules.
-To receive credit for the Chronic Kidney Disease Nutrition Management training, participants must complete all five modules and pass a final exam.
+To receive a Certificate of Training for the Chronic Kidney Disease Nutrition Management training, participants must complete all five modules and pass a final exam.